 The ministry of our Mission and Outreach team includes interactions on local, national, and international levels:

-Nationally, we are in the process of designing ways to help support active American troops, as well as those returning from tours of duty.
 Our outreach to veterans includes quarterly free dinners at Point Breeze restaurant on Webster Lake.
 Each dinner includes a speaker and an opportunity for veterans of all branches and times of service to come together to share experiences and to socialize.

 Our international outreach efforts take us to the continent of Africa, and the countries of Kenya and South Sudan.
 In Kenya we have established sister relationships with two churches: PCEA Bethel Church in Naromoru, and St. Mark’s Karuangi Church.
 In addition to weekly prayer, our parish has sent funds, children’s books, school supplies and clothing to the people of these two churches in an effort to help meet some of their basic needs.
 In the new republic of South Sudan, we have established a ministry with the Episcopal Diocese of Aweil, and the Rt.
 Rev. Abraham Nhial, their Bishop.
 We continue to raise money to help support the lives of the people in this war-ravaged part of the world.
 We have also sent school supplies to the children there.